Top Picks

 For example, if the market is waiting for news from a central bank, and a trader goes all-in with 1:500 leverage without knowing the nature of the news, and the market takes a big beating that causes the forex broker to lose much more money than the money the trader has lost (who was protected by the NBP), the forex broker may decide to retaliate against the trader for abusing this protection system.

-This is an extreme case, and retail forex brokers evaluate on a case-by-case basis just as you can see here.
+This is an extreme case, and retail forex brokers evaluate on a case-by-case basis.
 Therefore, regardless of Negative Balance Protection, it is important to manage trading risk.

 Is trading without NBP dangerous?